Glossary of Terms

 A blockchain is a growing list of records, called blocks, that are linked using cryptography.
 Each block contains a cryptographic hash (unique identifier) of the previous block, a timestamp, and the transaction data.
 By design, a blockchain is resistant to modification of the data.
 It is “a distributed ledger that can record transactions between two parties efficiently and in a verifiable and permanent way”.
 For use as a distributed ledger, a blockchain is typically managed by a peer-to-peer network, collectively adhering to a protocol for inter-node communication and validating new blocks.
 Once recorded, the data in any given block cannot be altered retroactively without alteration of all subsequent blocks and consensus of the network majority.

 Any blockchain built on Haidrun is differentiated based on cluster.
-For each instance, a separate cluster in Haidrun is made and all these clusters are linked with one another using the Aphelion protocol so that they can interact with each other and carry out any kind of transaction.
+For each instance, a separate cluster in Haidrun is made and all these clusters are linked with one another using the Larad protocol so that they can interact with each other and carry out any kind of transaction.

 Consensus algorithms and protocols

 In first generation blockchains several consensus algorithms as used such as Proof-of-Work, Proof-of-Stake, Delegated Proof-of-Stake and Practical Byzantine Fault Tolerance.
-Haidrun uses a newly developed consensus algorithm and associated protocol called Aphelion.
+Haidrun uses a newly developed consensus algorithm and associated protocol called Larad.
 This protocol has a consensus mechanism based on participating nodes using a voting system, making it much quicker and more efficient in terms of memory and processing power.

 Distributed Application (dApp)